Our People: Experts in Action

 “I love the people; TNC employees, volunteers and conservationists at other organizations all coming together to make meaningful change.
 I also enjoy getting to spend so much time outside.”

 Kelsey Shady, Executive Assistant & Trustee Liaison

 Kelsey's role is to provide direct administrative support to the PA/DE Chapter’s Executive Director as well as serving as the liaison for the Board of Trustees.
-This position requires a high level of organization, coordination, and behind-the-scenes management in order to advance TNC’s priorities.
+This position requires a high level of organization, coordination and behind-the-scenes management in order to advance TNC’s priorities.

-“I am proud to work for a company who are champions for science, the environment, and who are invested in the well-being of our future.
+“I am proud to work for a company who are champions for science, the environment and who are invested in the well-being of our future.
 It is exceedingly important work and I love that I can be a small piece in the puzzle.”

-Melisa Soysal, Development Program Associate
+Melisa Soysal, Digital Marketing & Development Coordinator

 Kristen Stevens, Development Program Manager